Our Story

 Before there was a company, there was a shared conviction: recycling should work better than it does.
 The proof was piled high in bags after big games, motorsports competitions, and concerts, bins brimming with good intentions and bad outcomes.
 In that mess, a future team found its calling.

-One of us began in pharmacy, a profession grounded in precision and care.
+Our sustainability leadership began in pharmacy, a profession grounded in precision and care.
 That early career taught him how small decisions ripple into big impacts on human well‑being.
 When he shifted into sustainability, he brought that same discipline to a new realm.
 He helped turn recovered plastic bottles into textiles, clothes people wore on college campuses and even at places like the Kennedy Space Center.
 It was tangible, visible circularity.
 But the more time he spent on the front lines of collection and recovery, the more one stubborn problem kept showing up: contamination at the bin.

 Where Paths Crossed And Why They Stayed